-This Christmas get inspired and have an unconventional Christmas theme of Harry Potter.
-Harry Potter is a world-famous franchise, a franchise that is mostly celebrated during the spooky season of Halloween.
-However Christmas make it your Christmas theme, there is nothing more magical than wizards and witches to help add that excitement to Christmas.
+This Christmas get inspired and have an unconventional and alternative Christmas theme of Harry Potter.
+Harry Potter is a world-famous story franchise that has captured the imagination of both children and adults alike.

-We’ve listed 30 Harry Potter Christmas Ideas for you to adopt and use this festive season.
+We’ve listed 29 Harry Potter Christmas ideas and inspiration to help you bring more Hogwarts fun to your festive season.

 Quick links to information in this post